The Battle of New Orleans

 "The Battle of New Orleans" is a song written by Jimmy Driftwood in 1936.
 The song describes the Battle of New Orleans from the perspective of an American soldier; it tells the tale of the battle with a light tone and provides a rather comical version of what actually happened at the battle.
 It has been recorded by many artists, but the singer most often associated with this song is Johnny Horton.
-His version, recorded at Bradley Studios in Nashville, Tennessee, scored number 1 on the Billboard Hot 100 in 1959 (see 1959 in music).
-Billboard ranked it as the No. 1 song for 1959, it was very popular with teenagers in the late 1950s/early 1960s in an era mostly dominated by rock and roll music.
+His version, recorded at Bradley Studios in Nashville, Tennessee, scored number one on the Billboard Hot 100 in 1959.
+Billboard ranked it as the number-one song for 1959, and it was very popular with teenagers in the late 1950s/early 1960s in an era mostly dominated by rock-and roll-music.

 Horton's version began with the quoting of the first 12 notes of the song "Dixie" by Daniel Emmett.
 It ends with the sound of an officer leading a count off in marching, as the song fades out.

-In Billboard magazine's rankings of the top songs in the first 50 years of the Billboard Hot 100 chart, "The Battle of New Orleans" was ranked as the 28th song overall and the number-one country music song to appear on the chart.
+In Billboards rankings of the top songs in the first 50 years of the Billboard Hot 100 chart, "The Battle of New Orleans" was ranked as the 28th song overall and the number-one country music song to appear on the chart.

 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

-In 1959 at the 2nd Annual Grammy Awards, Johnny Horton won the Grammy for Best Country & Western Performance and Song of the Year for his recording of "The Battle Of New Orleans".
+In 1959 at the 2nd Annual Grammy Awards, Johnny Horton won the Grammy for Best Country and Western Performance and Song of the Year for his recording of "The Battle Of New Orleans".
 In 2002, the 1959 recording of the song by Horton on Columbia Records was inducted into the Grammy Hall of Fame.

 History

 The melody is based on a well-known American fiddle tune "The 8th of January", which was the date of the Battle of New Orleans.
 Jimmy Driftwood, a school principal in Arkansas with a passion for history, set an account of the battle to this music in an attempt to get students interested in learning history.
 It seemed to work, and Driftwood became well known in the region for his historical songs.
-He was "discovered" in the late 1950s by Don Warden, and eventually was given a recording contract by RCA, for whom he recorded 12 songs in 1958, including "The Battle of New Orleans".
+He was "discovered" in the late 1950s by Don Warden and eventually was given a recording contract by RCA, for which he recorded 12 songs in 1958, including "The Battle of New Orleans".